datacarpentry/python-socialsci/README.md

 # Data Carpentry Python Lesson with Social Science Data

-Data Carpentry Lesson on Python for social scientists and others.
+Data Carpentry Lesson on Python for social scientists and others based on the [SAFI Teaching Database](https://datacarpentry.org/socialsci-workshop/data/).
 Please see our [contribution guidelines](CONTRIBUTING.md) for information on how to contribute updates, bug fixes, or other corrections.

 ### Maintainers